umbraco/UmbracoDocs/13/umbraco-cms/reference/security/external-login-providers.md

 {% tab title="User Authentication" %}

 {% hint style="warning" %}
 In earlier versions of Umbraco up to version 12, the options included only a "ButtonStyle" property to style the button.
 In version 13+ the default button is now rendered using the Umbraco UI library.
-This means that the "ButtonStyle" property has been deprecated and changed to map to "ButtonColor" and "ButtonLook".
-You can define these directly by using the "ButtonColor" and "ButtonLook" properties to style the button.
+This means that the "ButtonStyle" property has been deprecated and should not be used.
+You can override the default styling of the button by using the "ButtonColor" and "ButtonLook" properties.
+We recommend leaving these properties empty to use the default styling.
+The default styling will give your users an optimal login experience.
 {% endhint %}

 {% code title="ProviderBackOfficeExternalLoginProviderOptions.cs" lineNumbers="true" %}